Oheneba-Dade/Final-ADRP/ADRP/README.md

 │   │       ├── custom_pagination.py        # Logic for role based pagination
 │   │    ├── endpoint_samples/              # Contains sample endpoint requests using the Jetbrains HTTP client format
 │   │    ├── migrations/                    # Django DB Migrations
+│   │    ├── management/                    # Contains custom manage.py instructions
 │   │    ├── templates/                     # HTML Templates used for email notifications
 │   │    ├── views/                         # API endpoint defintions
 │   │    ├── serializers.py                 # Serializers for relevant models
 │   │    ├── *.py                           # Other python files used by the Django framework
 │   ├── staticfiles/                        # Contains the static frontend files for DRF │   ├── manage.py                           # Used to run the Django project and perform other related actions